endjin/Endjin.ZeroFailed.Build.Vellum/README.md

 )
 ```

-To use the extension to build an existing .NET solution, simply add the following properties and task reference to your `config.ps1` file.
+To use the extension to build a web site that uses the Vellum static site generator tooling, simply add the following properties and task reference to your `config.ps1` file.

 ```powershell
 # Load the tasks and process